AlexTISYoung/snipar/docs/tutorial.rst

 In order to do this, one must provide a pedigree to gwas.py, as in:

     ``gwas.py phenotype.txt --out trios_ --bgen chr_@ --pedigree pedigree.txt --no_grm_var --threads 4``
+However, in this case only `--robust` and `--impute_unrel` are allowed.
+If none of the two flags is given, `snipar` by default performs a meta-analysis on results from trio analysis and the sib-difference method.

 Correlations between effects
 ----------------------------